DataDog/documentation/content/guides/anomalies.md

 We currently offer four different anomaly detection algorithms.

-* Basic: This uses a simple lagging rolling quantile computation to determine the range of expected values.
-It uses very little data, and adjusts quickly to changing conditions.
-However, it has no knowledge of seasonal behavior or longer trends.
+* _Basic_: Use this algorithm for metrics that have no repeating seasonal pattern. _Basic_ uses a simple lagging rolling quantile computation to determine the range of expected values.
+It uses very little data, and adjusts quickly to changing conditions but has no knowledge of seasonal behavior or longer trends.

-* Agile: A robust version of the [SARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) algorithm.
+* _Agile_: Use this algorithm for seasonal metrics when you want the algorithm to quickly adjust to level shifts in the metric. _Agile_ is a robust version of the [SARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) algorithm.
 It incorporates the immediate past into its predictions, allowing it to update quickly to level shifts at the expense of being less robust to recent, long-lasting anomalies.

-* Robust: A [seasonal-trend decomposition](https://en.wikipedia.org/wiki/Decomposition_of_time_series) algorithm.
+* _Robust_: Use this algorithm for seasonal metrics where you expect the metric to be stable and want to consider slow level shifts as anomalies. _Robust_ is a [seasonal-trend decomposition](https://en.wikipedia.org/wiki/Decomposition_of_time_series) algorithm.
 It is very stable and its predictions remain constant even through long-lasting anomalies at the expense of taking longer to respond to intended level shifts (e.g., if the level of a metric shifts due to a code change.)

-* Adaptive: This algorithm is dynamic and will adjust its predictions to a metric's changes much more readily.
+* _Adaptive_: Use this algorithm for seasonal metrics when you find _agile_ and _robust_ to be too sensitive to minor changes in the metrics behavior.
+This algorithm is dynamic and will adjust its predictions to a metric's changes much more readily than _agile_ or _robust_.
 On the other hand, it can be prone to following a metric too closely, which could lead to false negatives.

 ## Frequently Asked Questions